isomerpages/moe-yishunsec/index.md

       title: YSS Goes Global
       subtitle: Announcements
       id: infopic
-      description: To develop YSS students to be aware and sensitive towards cultural differences.
+      description: To provide an opportunity for YSS students to stretch their talent as well as to learn and interact with their peers from overseas via exchange programmes.
       button: Read More
       url: /the-yss-experience/interdisciplinary-programmes/yssgoesglobal/
       image: /images/Announcements/yss goes global.jpg